Key Takeaways

 return hint

-Map transaction types to GLs, apply GST rules for B2B, composition, and exports, allocate cost centers, and choose the correct entity in multi company setups.
-Use confidence thresholds, auto post above ninety percent, review medium confidence, and manually classify low confidence.
-Respect Tally voucher types and ledger names, and Zoho IDs and tax codes.
+Use confidence thresholds: auto post above ninety percent, review medium confidence, and manually classify low confidence entries.
+Respect Tally voucher types and ledger names.

-End to End Workflow, From Ingestion to Reconciliation
+End to End Workflow: From Ingestion to Reconciliation

 Here is a practical pipeline you can adopt.

-- Field normalisation, standardise formats, IST timestamps, numeric amounts, trimmed text.
+- Field normalisation: standardise formats.
+IST timestamps, numeric amounts, trimmed text.

-- UPI parsing, normalise VPAs, detect PSP, strip suffixes, harmonise handles.
+- UPI parsing: normalise VPAs, detect PSP, strip suffixes, harmonise handles.

-- Payer detection, combine VPA, UTR, mobile, name, and narration with confidence scoring.
+- Payer detection: combine VPA, UTR, mobile, name, and narration with confidence scoring.

-- Posting hints, generate double entry suggestions with GST, cost centers, and entity mapping.
+- Posting hints: generate double entry suggestions with GST, cost centers, and entity mapping.

 Indian Edge Cases to Watch

-- Masked names, rely on VPA, UTR, or narration based extraction instead.
+- Masked names: rely on VPA, UTR, or narration based extraction instead.

-- Convenience fees, ensure pass through tracking so revenue and expense are not distorted.
+- Convenience fees: ensure pass through tracking so revenue and expense are not distorted.

 Quality, Audit, and Security

-- Metrics, match rate, dedup rate, false positives, auto posting percent, exception aging.
+- Metrics: match rate, dedup rate, false positives, auto posting percent, exception aging.

-- Security, role based access, encryption in transit and at rest, ISO 27001 and SOC 2 Type 2 controls, PCI DSS if card data appears.
+- Security: role based access, encryption in transit and at rest, ISO 27001 and SOC 2 Type 2 controls, PCI DSS if card data appears.

 Bad data, automated, becomes bad books, faster.
 Measure, review, and iterate.